 The short wingspans, peppy engines and pontoons make these planes perfect for landing in small places, dropping passengers anywhere from Victoria’s Inner Harbour for a business meeting, to a tiny lake deep in the Canadian wilderness for backcountry fishing, hunting or camping.

 Because of this versatility, a booming industry has popped up in Vancouver with these planes as the stars.
-Whether a 30-minute flightseeing trip that circles the skyline and the surrounding, mountainous coastal islands, or a quick hop over to the capital city of Victoria for some land-based sightseeing, dinner and maybe a nice stay at the historic Fairmont Empress hotel, float planes are getting tourists and locals off the ground to amazing places in an original and speedy manner.
+Whether a 30-minute flightseeing trip that circles the skyline and the surrounding, mountainous coastal islands, or a quick hop over to the capital city of Victoria for some land-based sightseeing, dinner and maybe an overnight stay, float planes are getting tourists and locals off the ground to amazing places in an original and speedy manner.

 Single-engine Beavers and the slightly larger Otters are the common mode of transport for the various flightseeing tours.
 Outfits such as Harbour Air Seaplanes, Saltspring Air and Whistler Air offer options ranging from the quick viewing tour of the city, through to day trips that include landing on mountain lakes for a picnic, action-packed excursions to Whistler, Bowen Island and more!

 But these planes are more than just for sightseeing.
 They are an ideal mode of transport for getting around British Columbia.
 The idea is catching on that these seaplanes will become as synonymous with Vancouver as trolleys and gondolas are with San Francisco and Venice.
 And it's not a stretch to believe this is possible.
 Not only are the float planes a truly fun way to get around the province, they are pretty darn convenient, too.